slowernews/wisdom-tldr/README.md

 > *'Some people get passion from something they struggled with.'*

-If half of the room laughs and half doesn't is a success.
+> *'If half of the room laughs and half doesn't is a success.'*

 > *'dictator's dilemma:  When 4 out of 5 dentists agree …  we take that as a good recommendation.
 If it were 5 out of 5 we would say baloney sandwich.
 When the vote goes 79% – 21% for some candidate we are inclined to presume it was fair and represents a popular mandate.
-And speaking of 97%, when his excellency and Great Father of his People, Turkmenistan President Gurbanguly Berdimuhamedov gets 97% of the vote.
+And speaking of 97%, when his excellency and Great Father of his People, Turkmenistan President Gurbanguly Berdimuhamedov gets 97% of the vote.*

 PRACTICAL ADVICE: How to balance the unbalanced?